 - Involvement in both internal audits and external inspections as required

 Becoming a CSV Specialist

 Computer Systems Validation is a highly specialized field.
 Most candidates will be expected to have a BSc level education (usually technical or scientific) as well as specific training on CSV principles.
 Extensive work experience and specific CSV training may provide an alternative route to employment.

 Some of the skills required to be an effective and successful CSV Specialist include:

-- Organisational skills – must be able to use own initiative to organise workload, maintain current best practices and keep up-to-date with changes and modernisation within the field
+- Organisational skills – must be able to use own initiative to organize workload, maintain current best practices and keep up-to-date with changes and modernization within the field

 - Communication skills – will be required to work alongside a multidisciplinary team to achieve effective validation.
 Good verbal communication skills are required but excellent written communication skills (particularly in technical writing) are essential

-- Time Management Skills – often working on a project, must be able to prioritise tasks and maintain project timelines
+- Time Management Skills – often working on a project, must be able to prioritize tasks and maintain project timelines

 - Attention to detail – it is essential that implementation of validation protocols is carried out in a precise manner and that documentation reflects that.
 Must also be able to spot deviations from expected results quickly, taking corrective action as required